Akuli/jou/doc/perf.md

 For example, in Python it is common to use `numpy` to perform calculations, and because `numpy` is written in C, it is much faster than pure Python code.

-Another interesting thing is that Jou appears to be about 2-3 times slower than C.
+In our test Jou appears to be about 2-3 times slower than C.
 However, the Jou program runs in only **0.47 seconds** if we enable optimizations:

 ```